TedHusted/awake/awake.md/awake.md

 ***

+Implant day has finally arrived for the Kreuk family.

 A medical bot is taking Julie’s vitals.
 The bot is more humanoid than the utilitarian models found in homes and restaurants.
 The top of the bot curves and widens to present a view screen.
 The screen shows various indicators, gauges, and a small view screen.

 The bot has two appendages holding a tray.
 On the tray are cuffs for measuring blood pressure, pulse, body temperature, hemoglobin, and A1C.
 Each of the cuffs accept a forefinger for non-invasive testing.
 A display provides results.
 Above the top tray is a view screen with a two-way camera.

 Julie is sitting on a green exam table.
 A finger from each hand in one of the cuffs.
 The table is covered with fresh paper from a roll at the far end.
 Jill is sitting across from the door, next to a small desk.
 Two quick tones sound.
 Julie pulls back her fingers.